offici5l/MiAssistantTool/README.md

 - [Windows, Linux, macOS](https://github.com/offici5l/MiAssistantTool/releases/tag/1.0.0)

-If you need a version for another system, you can build it yourself by cloning the repository and compiling it using GCC.
+If you need a version for another system Android(termux) or other... , you can build it yourself by cloning the repository and compiling it using GCC.